Venorrak/WebPage/README.md

 | limit | INT | NO | positive INT
 | since | DATETIME | NO | YYYY-MM-DD HH:MM:SS

-By default, limit is set to 720 or almost 1 month
+By default, limit is set to 10,080 or 1 week

 "since" is used to get all JCP since the date specified